-Additionally, the Company owns an electric transmission system in Massachusetts.
-Transmission systems generally include overhead lines, underground cables, and substations connecting generation and interconnectors to the distribution system.
-The Company's transmission services are regulated by both the ISO-NE and the FERC.
-Additionally, the Company makes available its transmission facilities to NEP for operation and control pursuant to an integrated facilities agreement.
-See Note 14, "Related Party Transactions", for additional details.
-Transmission revenues arise under tariff/rate agreements and are collected primarily from the Company's distribution customers.
+Additionally, the Company owns an electric transmission system in Nantucket.
+Transmission systems generally include overhead lines, underground cables and substations, connecting generation and interconnectors to the distribution system.
+The Company's transmission services are regulated by both the DPU and by the FERC in respect to interstate transmission.